CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 5: Content Safety & Filtering.md

 ## Summary

 In this exercise, you learned how Azure AI Content Safety protects AI systems from producing or accepting harmful content.
 You explored moderation tools in Azure AI Foundry that detect unsafe text, images, and multimodal inputs, as well as features like groundedness detection, prompt shields, and protected material identification.
-You then applied real-time content filtering using custom request headers to control which categories of risk such as hate, violence, or sensitive content should be blocked or monitored.
+You then applied real-time content filtering using custom request headers to control which categories of risk, such as hate, violence, or sensitive content, should be blocked or monitored.
 Finally, you enforced organization-wide safety policies through Azure API Management, validating how APIM intercepts unsafe prompts and prevents them from reaching the model by returning error responses like 403 Forbidden.
 Through this hands-on implementation, you gained practical insight into building safer AI applications by enforcing guardrails across every layer of the system.
 These techniques help maintain compliance, reduce risk, prevent misuse, and ensure that both user inputs and AI outputs remain aligned with responsible and safe AI practices.

 ### You have successfully completed the Hands-on lab!